Status and phase

 Participants must NOT meet any of the following exclusion criteria:

-2. Participant has received prior antifungal treatment (azole prophylaxis permitted) for >96 hours prior to randomization.
+Participant has received prior antifungal treatment (azole or echinocandin prophylaxis permitted) for >96 hours prior to randomization.

 Diagnosed reduced lung function with either diffusion capacity (corrected for hemoglobin) or forced expiratory volume in 1 second (FEV1) ≤65% of predicted value, or oxygen (O2) saturation ≤82% on room air.

-8. Receiving either hemodialysis or peritoneal dialysis.
-9. Personal or family history of long QT interval on ECG (QT) syndrome or a prolonged QT interval corrected for heart rate by Fridericia's formula (QTcF; >470 msec in males and >480 msec in females).
+Personal or family history of long QT interval on ECG (QT) syndrome or a prolonged QT interval corrected for heart rate by Fridericia's formula (QTcF; >470 msec in males and >490 msec in females).

-10. Current or projected use of the following medications or drug classes known to interact with voriconazole: terfenadine, astemizole, cisapride, pimozide, quinidine, sirlolimus, rifampin, phenytoin, carbamazepine, ritonavir or other protease inhibitors, efavirenz or other non-nucleoside reductase inhibitors, rifabutin, St. John's Wort, ergot alkaloids, or long-acting barbiturates.
+If the Investigator chooses voriconazole as Comparator therapy, current or projected use of the following medications or drug classes known to interact with voriconazole: terfenadine, astemizole, cisapride, pimozide, quinidine, sirolimus, rifampin, phenytoin, carbamazepine, flucloxacillin, eplerenone, fineronone, voclosporin, ritonavir or other protease inhibitors, efavirenz, venetoclax or other non-nucleoside reductase inhibitors, rifabutin, naloxegol, tolvaptan, ivabradine, lurasidone, St. John's Wort, ergot alkaloids, or long-acting barbiturates.

-14. Previous participation in any study using an investigational drug within 28 days of study drug administration on Day 1 or 5 half-lives of the drug, whichever is longer, and throughout the study until the Day 56 Safety Follow-up visit is completed.
+Previous participation in any study using an investigational drug within 5 half-lives of the drug, or intention to use investigational drug before completion of the Day 56 Safety Follow-Up.
 Concurrent participation in another trial may be allowed (e.g., interventional trial with a previously approved study drug[s] or observational trial).
-In such cases, Sponsor Medical Monitor should be consulted prior to enrolling a potential participant.
+In such cases, the Medical Monitor should be consulted prior to enrolling a potential participant.

 Primary purpose